 3. Go Canoeing at the Stunning Qingshui Cliff 清水斷崖

 Qingshui Cliffs are considered one of the most majestic natural wonders in Taiwan.
 And what better way to see them than from the water canoeing?
-I spent a fun few hours in the morning canoeing with a professional guide and taking photos with wilds outdoors activity company.
+I spent a fun few hours in the morning canoeing with a professional guide and taking photos.

 The water can be rough and rips occur, so beforehand the guides will show you how to use the canoe safely.
 You are also required to wear a life jacket at all times, as well as swimming boots.
 However, if you have your own swimming boots you can bring them along.
 If you have a GoPro or other waterproof camera, be sure to take it with you as the views are unmatched.